Arborist Schools and Colleges in the U.S.

 Associate's Degree Programs

 Many of these 2-year programs are designed to be transferable to local universities for completion of a bachelor's degree program.
-Associate's degree programs teach students the basics, such as:
+Associate's degree programs teach students the basics, such as these topics:

 Bachelor's Degree Programs

 These programs advance students through environment-related fields such as resources, geographic systems and ecology.
 Some schools offer many of the required courses that lead to forester and arborist certification.
 Many offer different tracks that are relevant to arborists, such as forest conservation, forest ecology and forest management.
 An internship may be required.
-Students enrolled in bachelor's degree programs take courses in:
+Students enrolled in bachelor's degree programs take courses in the following:

 - Forest biometry